BuildTheEarth/docs-website/docs/intro/become-a-builder.md

   Solution: Open `System Preferences` &rarr; `Security & Privacy` &rarr; `General` &rarr; `Open Anyway` &rarr; `Open`

 If any of these solutions did not work, contact support on our [Discord server](https://discord.gg/buildtheearth)

+## Trial system

+The trial system involves building on a build team server.
+You first get a trial role that grants you access to build in a confined area.
+Then you build 1 or 2 buildings to use in your application.

+It generally works like this:

+1. Join the Discord server of the team you want to join.
+[Here is a map of all teams](https://www.google.com/maps/d/u/0/viewer?mid=114VY4uNAIJ0cEuiOagkJgpFYaT26vw0E&ll=-3.81666561775622e-14%2C73.98213445019763&z=2)
+2. Get the trial role on your Discord and Minecraft account, either by getting it on Discord and linking your Discord and Minecraft account, or sending a ticket.
+This depends on the team, you should try to look for a "become builder" channel.
+3. Go on their Minecarft server (ip should be on their Discord somewhere).
+Then go to the trial zone, usually by doing /trial or /warp (something).
+4. Build 1 or 2 buldings (depends on team) using the buildings guidebook.
+5. Take pictures of the building/buildings in Minecraft by pressing F2.
+Then upload them to [imgur.com](https://imgur.com/) to get a link for the pictures.
+6. Take pictures of the building/buildings in real life.
+Some teams will want streetview images, some will want Google Earth images, some will want the google link, and some will want the coordinates.
+7.

+## Plot system

+## Singleplayer application